Why should I study this course?

 What materials will I need to provide?

 You can buy a starter pack of equipment from us at the start of term along with a sketchbook.
-You will have access to a wide variety of resources on Moodle including links to exam boards specifications, useful website links, video and text resources.
+You will have access to a wide variety of resources on VLE including links to exam boards specifications, useful website links, video and text resources.
 You are expected to provide your own basic art materials including basic drawing materials.
-There are extensive resources available from the library that you can borrow but there is a list of recommended background reading on Moodle if you wish to purchase some of your own.
+There are extensive resources available from the library that you can borrow but there is a list of recommended background reading on VLE if you wish to purchase some of your own.

 How will I be taught?